 I say confusing because Khan’s motives aren’t really as clear (or as clever) as we’re expected to believe.
 According to this film’s mythology, he’s a genetically enhanced human being, a member of a group of equally powerful beings (all of whom spend the film locked in the Enterprise’s black-ops Photon Torpedo complement) seeking some kind of White Supremacist vendetta on the Universe.
 Somehow, though, this tragic underpinning of Khan’s character is lost by all the flotsam of Into Darkness’s gargantuan set-pieces and stop-at-nothing storytelling.
 The real villain of the piece, Admiral Marcus, is the film’s most surprising package.
 Rogue Starfleet personnel ain’t something of a novelty in Trek (hell, it was done in Insurrection) but to see the wonderful Peter Weller – yeah, the dude who played RoboCop, for Pete’s sake! – snarling his way around the Vengeance’s bridge barking orders at Kirk and generally being a prick, is pure storytelling genius.
 Not to mention, casting genius.

 Leading the cast into battle once again are Chris Pine and Zachary Quinto, as Kirk and Spock respectively.
 Pine’s got that same cocky charm and swagger Kirk needs to be the resident bad boy of Starfleet, and it feels like a comfortable pair of shoes on your feet just watching him do his thing.
 Quinto’s Spock almost emerges unscathed from unflattering comparisons to Leonard Nimoy’s portrayal of the iconic role; it’s a groaner moment for fans when Old Spock shows up to give Young Spock some advice regarding Khan, in that it’s completely unnecessary story device.
 Quiet mutterings from audience members around me indicated I wasn’t alone in thinking this.
 Whereas in Star Trek, the arrival and inclusion of Old Spock in the film made sense from a narrative point of view, in Into Darkness, it’s just a bunch of fanwank.
 It adds nothing to the film, other than a moment for hardcore fans to gawp at.
 Anyways, back to Quinto.
 The relationship between Quinto and Pine is flawlessly portrayed by both actors.
 The begrudging respect, if not entirely friendship, is evident in every scene.
-It’s like both actors are channeling the rapport Nimoy and William Shatner shared in their partnership way back when, and while it does at time border on spooky, it’s simply terrific.
+It’s like both actors are channelling the rapport Nimoy and William Shatner shared in their partnership way back when, and while it does at time border on spooky, it’s simply terrific.
 Easily the most enduring, and endearing, aspect of the movie, for me.

 Zoe Saldana, as Uhura, is given a little to do in this film, and her role (and relationship with Spock) isn’t as well rounded this time out.
 She gets a few ass-kicking moments, fronts up to some Klingons, and fires a few sharp retorts about her relationship with Spock, but as a character she’s limited in what she’s given to develop beyond that which we saw in the ’09 film.
 Karl Urban just nails the part of Bones McCoy again, allowing just a touch of knowing winkage to the audience to creep in here and there – while it’s not a role that develops much beyond his starting point, it’s always great watching Bones fire off another “Dammit Jim, I’m a doctor, not a….”.
 Bruce Greenwood’s essaying of Rear Admiral Pike is again very Father Figure, and it’s sad when he’s gunned down by Khan at a pivotal moment in the movie.
 I enjoyed Greenwood’s part, but it was definitely time for him to move on.
 Much fan consternation has been aimed at Simon Pegg’s portrayal of Scotty; he’s a lot more panicky and frantic than James Doohan ever was, and it’s a fair bet you’ll spot the accent Pegg sports wavering between Proper Scottish and Simpsons Scottish.
 I didn’t mind what Pegg does here, I just wish he’d turn it down from 11 to about an 8.
 Key to Kirk’s dramatic arc is the inclusion of previous-timeline character Carol Marcus, played by super sexy Alice Eve (She’s Out Of My League, ATM).
 It’s just a pity Abrams resorts to a gratuitous tits-n-ass shot of her in the film – it’s a moment which adds nothing to the overall plot but might have been included to “develop” her character a little.
 I doubt it, though.
 Eve’s performance is generally delightful, actually, and a far cry from what I was expecting.
-Consider me excited to see her in future installments.
+Consider me excited to see her in future instalments.
 Non-fans will need to know that in the previous Trek timeline, Carol Marcus was the one-time lover of Kirk, and mother to his son – a son who would be murdered by Klingons, bringing darkness into Kirk’s life.
 Doctor Who fans will also appreciate former TARDIS companion Noel Clarke (he played Mickey in Who for several years) in the opening London sequences.

 As with the previous Trek, the visuals are uniquely JJ Abrams.
 A lot of consternation at Abrams’ use of lens flare in Star Trek is deserved when appraising Into Darkness, but the problematic and distracting overuse of it in the previous film is greatly restrained here.
 It’s used, sure, and you can definitely tell the two films’ are siblings, but like the title might suggest, light plays a less busy role here than it did previously.
 Breathe out now, haters.
 Visual effects are generally pretty cool looking, in particular all the stuff that happens out in space; it’s only when things get to Earth, and we have to wade through skyline after skyline of science-fictiony megastructures, that things become a little fuzzy.
 The destruction of San Francisco is well executed save for a couple of visual effects which look a little less-than desired, but on the whole, I thought the film was aesthetically quite cohesive.
 Set design and the widescreen scope of the film’s production are immaculate and impossible to fault, so in this regard Paramount has done fans a solid by not skimping on wobbly sets and plain-as-butter costuming.
 Michael Giachinno’s score is large in scope and scale, and appropriately zesty when required by the on-screen action.